Root Surface Preparation in Periodontal Therapy: Why the Root Is the Foundation of Regeneration

 What Root Surface Contamination Looks Like

-In periodontal disease, the bacteria in the deepened gingival pocket attach to the root surface and mineralise into calculus.
-Bacterial endotoxins — lipopolysaccharides from gram-negative bacteria — penetrate superficially into the cementum.
+In periodontal disease, bacteria in the deepened gingival pocket attach to the root surface and mineralise into calculus.
+Bacterial endotoxins penetrate superficially into the cementum.
 If this contaminated cementum remains at the time of regenerative surgery, it prevents the key cells (periodontal ligament fibroblasts, osteoblasts) from attaching to the root and forming new attachment.
-Instead, long junctional epithelium forms — a weaker, less stable attachment that the epithelium migrates to fill because it migrates faster than the PDL and bone cells.
+The goal of root surface preparation is to remove all calculus and endotoxin-contaminated cementum, leaving a clean surface the regenerating cells can populate.
+For details on how these regenerative cells work, see our periodontal attachment regeneration guide.

 Instruments and Techniques